 Coral traits and life histories

 Scleractinian corals are a diverse and threatened group of species that provide critical habitat and architecture on tropical reefs.
-I am using trait-based approaches to classify the life-history strategies of reef corals in order to evaluate theories of community ecology and predict the impact of environmental and anthropogenic stressors on coral reefs, and how coral traits relate to reef fish assemblages.
-I am also a Managing Editor of the online and open-source Coral Traits Database.
-R code for the original life histories classifications can be found here on GitHub.
+Trait-based approaches can be used to classify life-history strategies of reef corals and evaluate pattern and theory in community ecology.
+I am a Managing Editor of the online and open-source Coral Traits Database; R code for the original life histories classifications can be found here on GitHub.

 Darling ES, Graham NAJ, Januchowski-Hartley FA, Nash KL, Pratchett MS and SK Wilson.
 2017.
 Relationships between structural complexity, coral traits and reef fish assemblages.
 Coral Reefs, in press.